The intrauterine device (IUD) is a popular form of reversible contraception in women.

 Research published by the Contraceptive Delivery System Journal showed that IUD contraception may alter the vaginal pH which can lead to an increased risk of developing bacterial vaginosis.

-Bacterial vaginosis is a vaginal infection caused by bacteria.
+Bacteria cause the vaginal infection called bacterial vaginosis.
 It may cause an abnormal vaginal discharge as well as a fishy odor and irritation in some women.

-A 2012 study found that the prevalence of bacterial vaginosis was higher among copper intrauterine contraceptive device users compared to non-IUD users.
+According to a 2012 study, copper intrauterine device users are more likely to develop bacterial vaginosis compared to non-IUD users.
 Women in both groups reported vaginal pain, vaginal itching, pelvic pain, and abnormal vaginal discharge.